Khyati1405/spending_oversight/README.md

 2. Save expense entries to a `.csv` file.
 3. Read the file to summarise the expense totals for that month
 4. Show the user how much they can spend for the rest of the month (to stay in budget)

-### ✨ Bonus

-1. Show expenses by category
-2. Give the user a rough estimate of how much they have left to spend per day

 ## 💡 Recommended Project Structure